alarixnia/pkg-version-tools/README.md

 Tools for identifying when stuff in pkgsrc needs updating.

-*Current data sources*: Wikidata, Freshcode
+*Current data sources*: Wikidata, Freshcode, GitHub

 Please be cautious of excessively querying these APIs.